81 Tagore Lane, TAG A, #01-11 Singapore 787502 ♦ Reservation : +65 6727 5599

 Recovering Your Body From Pregnancy & Childbirth

-If you are already astonished by how much pregnancy changes your body at this point, this list hasn’t actually covered other more well-known symptoms like pregnancy water retention, heartburn, constipation, dizziness, and not to mention the mental stress!
-With all these tremendous changes that your body goes through, it’s important that you have a plan to properly recover your body after childbirth — and one of the most effective ways is by having a nutritious confinement diet.
+If you are already astonished by how much pregnancy changes your body at this point, this list hasn’t covered other more well-known symptoms like pregnancy water retention, heartburn, constipation, dizziness, and not to mention mental stress!
+With all these tremendous changes that your body goes through, it’s important to plan for your postpartum recovery — and one of the most effective ways is by having a nutritious confinement diet.

 Tian Wei Signature is a confinement meals Singapore delivery service that serves nutritious fusion and traditional Chinese confinement meals at your doorstep during lunch and dinner.
 Incorporating a wide variety of nourishing ingredients, every meal is well-balanced and carefully reviewed by our in-house dietitian to support new mothers’ postpartum recovery and lactation.

-With a new mother’s breastfeeding needs in mind, our confinement meals Singapore menu also comes with dishes filled with lactogenic ingredients, confinement soup package, as well as milk-boosting slb cookies to help boost the supply and nutritional quality of breast milk.
+With a new mother’s breastfeeding needs in mind, our confinement meals Singapore menu also comes with dishes filled with lactogenic ingredients, confinement soup package, and milk-boosting slb cookies to help boost the supply and nutritional quality of breast milk.
 Interested to learn more about our confinement meals?
-Discover our full menu by clicking the “Menu” button on the top of this page!
+Discover our full menu by clicking the “Menu” button at the top of this page!

-Meanwhile, if you are interested to start early in preparing baby essentials to welcome the arrival of your little bundle of joy, MumChecked is a trusted online shopping site that offers a wide range of mum and baby products with great deals and rewards.
+Meanwhile, if you are interested in starting early in preparing baby essentials to welcome the arrival of your little bundle of joy, MumChecked is a trusted online shopping site that offers a wide range of mum and baby products with great deals and rewards.
 Other than exclusive monthly offers and point rewards, first-time shoppers also get a FREE $5 voucher!

-A miracle is literally happening in your body right now as it adjusts and makes room to grow a new human being.
+A miracle is happening in your body as it adjusts and makes room to grow a new human being.
 Along the way, your body will go through various changes, which most would gradually fade after you give birth.
-Meanwhile, embrace them as one more reason that makes your journey to motherhood even more unique.
+Meanwhile, embrace them as another reason that makes your journey to motherhood even more unique.